Team-Directive15/TeamWork/README.md

 ##  Project concept

-Wine review website
+Liquor reviews Single Page Angular2 Application

 -   Visitors
     - can view products and reviews, but not submit either
 -   Users
     - can register as "experts"
     - can add new products
     - can review products
 -   Products
     - have a description and several basic statistics
     - have two agregate scores calculated from basic user and expert reviews
     - have a list of reviews